badeaadi/Advanced-OOP/Map_Project/README.md

     - Has pedestrian and bicycle transportation types already given(lets the user decide wheter to use them in Main)

 5.**Road**:
-    - Ties towns or activities one to another
+    -Ties towns or activities one to another
-    - Has method "isPossible" which decides if a certain transportation method is fit for this road
-    - Has method "getCost" which calculates the Cost based on a Road and a certain transportation unit
-    - Has method "displayRoad" which hives a full detail about the road.
+    -Has method "isPossible" which decides if a certain transportation method is fit for this road -Has method "getCost" which calculates the Cost based on a Road and a certain transportation unit Has method "displayRoad" which hives a full detail about the road.

 6.**Cost**:
     - Instantiable class with more constructors